 Established Trust and Estate Litigation Lawyer in Dakota County

-Sullivan Law Office is made up of an experienced attorney and staff who are well-versed in all aspects of estate planning law and litigation.
+Martha Sullivan, Attorney at Law is made up of an experienced attorney and staff who are well-versed in all aspects of estate planning law and litigation.
 This means that when you choose to work with our firm you are choosing to work with a lawyer and supporting staff who can effectively and efficiently help you obtain a positive outcome.

 “She's easy to communicate with and gets information back to you in a timely manner.”- Former Client

 “We have always appreciated your assistance.”- Former Client